Sorry, you need to enable JavaScript to visit this website.

 Open Days

-The Postgraduate Virtual Open Day Events will be taking place between October and November.
+The Postgraduate Virtual Open Day usually takes place in October/November.
 It’s a great opportunity to ask questions to admissions staff and academics, explore the Colleges virtually, and to find out more about courses, the application process and funding opportunities.
 Visit the Postgraduate Open Day page for more details.

 Departments